armykongtap/Time-series-Final/README.md

 The project is seperated in 2 parts below.

-## Part I: Optimal weight for DTW distance calculation
+## Part 1: Optimal weight for DTW distance calculation

-This part is to experiment the DTW distance calculation between two time series sequences, regarding Sakoe and Chiba (1978)'s paper (DOI: [10.1109/TASSP.1978.1163055](https://doi.org/10.1109/TASSP.1978.1163055))
+This part is to experiment the DTW distance calculation between two time series sequences, regarding Sakoe and Chiba (1978)'s paper: Dynamic programming algorithm optimization for spoken word recognition (DOI: [10.1109/TASSP.1978.1163055](https://doi.org/10.1109/TASSP.1978.1163055))

 In classification tasks in the dataset, we will classify the time series datasets into many classes, by considering the distance between the sequences.
 Thus, before making classification tasks, we have to complete the distance tasks.